abhinavkulkarni/abhinavkulkarni.github.io/_posts/2020-01-14-HMM-MEMM-CRF.md

 categories: jekyll update
 ---

-The inspiration for this blog has been drawn from Prof. Collin's excellent [write-ups][write-ups].
+I drew inspiration for this blog from Prof. Collin's excellent [write-ups][write-ups].

 Let us consider sequence tagging problems such as POS or NER tagging.
-We are given a sequence of tokens and we would like to predict most-likely (non-observable, hidden) tags that correspond to these tokens.
+Given a sequence of tokens, we would like to predict the most likely (non-observable, hidden) tags that correspond to these tokens.

-Let us look at a POS tagged example:
+Let us look at a POS-tagged example:

 ```python